+Although the number of such firms is relatively small, they were collectively granted a sum of \$2.8 billion in PPP loans.
 The average number of loans issued to a firm with multiple loans is 2 in phase 1 and 3 in phase 2.
 Nevertheless, the incidence of duplicate loans is low when compared to overpayment.
-Borrowers with duplicate loans make up only 0.15 percent and 0.18 percent of all participating firms in phase 1 and phase 2, respectively (Table A2).
-Since we were interested in looking at changes in firm behavior across phases in response to the screening requirement, we define multiple loans as a dummy variable equal to 1 when a firm that participated in both phase 1 and phase 2 of the program received more than one loan in any given phase.
+Borrowers with duplicate loans make up only 0.15 percent and 0.18 percent of all participating firms in phase 1 and phase 2, respectively (Table A.2).